OXID-eSales/oxideshop-user-documentation/configuration/stock-management.rst

 ---------------------
 A red symbol and the notice text :guilabel:`This item is not on stock and has to be re-ordered` indicate that the product is sold out.

 Before you can use the stock management feature, you will need to activate it.
-To do this, go to :menuselection:`Master Settings --> Core Settings`,:guilabel:` Settings` tab and click on :guilabel:`Stock` to view the settings.
+To do this, go to :menuselection:`Master Settings --> Core Settings`, :guilabel:`Settings` tab and click on :guilabel:`Stock` to view the settings.

 The :guilabel:`Activate Stock Management` box is checked by default.
 With each order, the quantity of a product will be reduced and the stock status updated.
 If stock management is deactivated, a green symbol will always be displayed in the product details.